eolesinski/geostates/README.txt

-This is a test documnet for a readme file.
+This is a test document for a readme file.